 Everyone has some expectations from a relationship, some of which just cannot be compromised.
 For most people, feeling heard is an absolute need that must be fulfilled.

 Ask yourself if what you need from a relationship is being fulfilled.
-However, if your needs include ridiculous demands like your partner being joint at the hip with you, and you two doing everything ‘together-together’, you first need to work on your understanding of how relationships work.
+However, if your needs include ridiculous demands like your partner being joint at the hip with you, and both of you doing everything ‘together-together’, you need to work on your understanding of how relationships work.

 6. “Why am I unsure in this relationship?”

-While you’ve sat down trying to introspect to figure out what you want, try and think about why you’re feeling these things in the first place.
+While you’ve sat down trying to introspect on what you want, try and think about why you’re feeling these things in the first place.
 Perhaps it doesn’t even have to do with your partner and you’re just going through a rough time in your life.

-Maybe you’re a commitment-phobe, maybe you’re just confused about where you are in life or perhaps you’ve realized relationships aren’t all they’re claimed to be.
+Maybe you’re a commitment-phobe, maybe you’re just confused about where you are in life or perhaps you’ve realized relationships aren’t all they’re cracked up to be.
 Check to see if something else in your life may have you confused about your relationship and what you can do about it.

 7. “Is my partner getting what they want?”